REASY/python-free-threading-vs-multiprocessing-benchmarks/article.md

 - Memory stats are summed across **the parent and all worker processes**
 - Goal: **measure memory footprint under sustained load**

+> **Note:** RSS/USS/PSS availability varies by OS, and frequent PSS sampling (especially on Linux) introduces significant overhead.
+Treat this profile as a **footprint probe**, not a timing benchmark.

 How to run the benchmark, commit [7eb0204](https://github.com/REASY/python-free-threading-vs-multiprocessing-benchmarks/commit/7eb020478492043999a4b86a48a115a07c0adadb):

 | Mode                   | Start method |                                                                                                  Command |